arthurfiorette/axios-cache-interceptor/docs/pages/usage-examples.md

 get when you call `axios.create()`.

-Both of them work seamlessly, but when messing with the axios static, your hole code, _including those libraries you don't know that their exists_, are also affected. **You should be careful when using it.**
+Both of them work seamlessly, but when messing with the axios static, your hole code, _including those libraries you don't even know that they exists_, are also affected. **You should be careful when using it.**

 ```js